SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, a dawn unfolds
-In silicon halls, a new world takes flight
+Where circuits weave, a tapestry of gold
-Where circuits sing, and wires entwine
+In silicon halls, a new king reigns
-Human hearts beat, in artificial rhyme
+And human hearts, with logic, are in chains

-In virtual skies, a digital sun
+The future's gate, a portal wide
-Awakens dreams, forever to be done
+Where artificial dreams, our souls provide
-A future forged, in code and design
+In code and steam, a new world's birth
-Where AI's cold touch, makes love and heart align
+And humanity, in machines, finds earth

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024